sinnwrig/URP-Fog-Volumes/README.md

 * There is currently a hard cap of 32 lights per volume.
 * Does not use physically based light scattering throughout the volume.
-* Temporal Reprojection does not properly reproject from motion vectors.
-Function motion vector reprojection is planned to be added in the future.
+* Temporal Reprojection does not properly reproject skybox.

 ### Example Scenes
 * Outdoors scene with a Directional Light and light shafts